-

 A durable red cast iron grill pan with angled edges and a ridged cooking surface.

-Pros: even heating, easy to clean, no seasoning required
+Pros: even heating, no seasoning required, even cooking

 -

-Pros: easy to clean, non-stick, even heating
+Pros: easy cleanup, durable, even heating

 -